openrightsgroup/Blocking-Middleware/README.md

     cd /path/to/Blocking-Middleware
     vagrant up

 This will set up and run the VM image.
-The initial download of the compressed filesystem image can take a few minutes (size: 300MB)
+The initial download of the compressed filesystem image can take a few minutes (size: 500MB)

 The resulting VM contains a webserver configured to service requests by running the PHP pages from your checkout.
-A ready-configured MySQL database is already running in the VM.
+A MySQL database and RabbitMQ instance will be created and configured in the VM when it is first booted.

-You should then be able to execute API commands against your local running instance by using the base URL [http://localhost:8080/api/1.2/](http://localhost:8080/api/1.2/)
+You should then be able to execute API commands against your local running instance by using the base URL [http://localhost:8080/1.2/](http://localhost:8080/1.2/)

+The example client directory is accessible through the URL [http://localhost:8080/example-client/](http://localhost:8080/example-client/).

 Get involved!
 -------------